canonical/ubuntu-cloud-docs/aws/aws-how-to/secureboot-and-vtpm.rst

        | jq -r '.SnapshotId')
    aws ec2 wait snapshot-completed --snapshot-ids "${AMI_SNAPSHOT_NEW}"

-And finally create a new AMI with the `uefi` boot mode, the UEFI variable store attached and TPM support:
+Now register a new AMI with the boot mode set to ``uefi``, TPM support enabled, and the downloaded UEFI variable store attached:

 .. code-block::